Kullback-Leibler Barycentre of Stochastic Processes: Constrained Kullback--Leibler barycentre

-This section first introduces the experts' models and the optimisation problem that the agent aims to tackle.
+This section first introduces the experts' models and the optimisation problem --- minimising the weighted KL divergence between the experts' models with constraints --- that the agent aims to tackle.
 Second, using a stochastic control approach, we solve the optimisation problem and characterise the optimal model.
 Third, we relate the optimisation problem to a modified barycentre model, in the spirit of \cite{Jaimungal2024SICON}.